Psychological Disability Documentation

 - The report must be prepared by a professional (e.g. licensed psychologist or psychiatrist) qualified to diagnose a psychiatric or psychological disorder.

 - The report must be comprehensive.
-The documentation should include a diagnosis which is consistent with the diagnostic criteria found in the American Psychiatric Association: Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition (DSM-IV) or DSM-IV-TR (Text Revision) and how the disorder impacts the student’s functioning and education.
+The documentation should include a diagnosis which is consistent with the diagnostic criteria found in the American Psychiatric Association: Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) and how the disorder impacts the student’s functioning and education.
 Further assessment by an appropriate professional may be required if co-existing learning disabilities are indicated.

 - The report should be on professional letterhead, signed by the individual making the diagnosis, and include the following information:

 - How long the diagnostician has treated the student and the last date of contact;

 - Current symptoms which satisfy the DSM-5 criteria and approximate date of onset;